clee-jana/vagrant-ipython/README.md

 ## Starting Vagrant

 ```
-# From this repos root directory.
+# From this repo's root directory.
 # The first time will take a few minutes as it downloads the image and
 # installs the necessary libraries
 $> vagrant up